linkorb/infra/README.md

 You can define the variable wherever you like.
 For example in your `~/.bashrc`, or a `.env` file in the root of the infra directory (i.e. `/opt/infra/.env`).
 A `.env.dist` file is provided.

-If INFRA_CONFIG is undefined, it will point to the `example/` directory as a default.
+If `INFRA_CONFIG` is undefined, it will point to the `example/` directory as a default.

 ## Example project

-The `example/` directory contains an example infrastructure configuration.
-To load it, make sure your `INFRA_CONFIG` variable points to the `example/` directory (absolute path required), or simply leave `INFRA_CONFIG` undefined (the example project is loaded by default).
+The `example/` directory contains an example infrastructure configuration (You can view `example/README.md` for it's details).
+To load it, make sure your `INFRA_CONFIG` variable points to the `example/` directory (absolute path required), or simply leave `INFRA_CONFIG` undefined: the example project is loaded by default.

 It is recommended to explore the example project first, before using infra to configure your own infrastructure.
 The example configuration will contain examples for all relevant resource types, configured in a sensible way to show you all available functionality.